Poor election shows Putin's vulnerability

 MOSCOW One of the worst election results of his 12-year rule has exposed Vladimir Putin's Achilles heel: his vulnerability to a mood change among the Russian people.

-For one of the most powerful men on the planet, it is an unsavoury truth to ponder as he polishes his electoral armour to win a Kremlin return in the March 4 presidential vote.
+For one of the most powerful men on the planet, it is an unsavory truth to ponder as he polishes his electoral armor to win a Kremlin return in the March 4 presidential vote.

 Win he may, but Sunday's parliamentary poll showed millions of Russians are growing tired of a leader who plans to rule for at least six more years.
 Such a souring of mood, in a system without credible rivals, had seemed inconceivable as recently as September when he announced his plans to reclaim the presidency.